shxxkir/volta-app/README.md

-Volta is an Energy Management App
+Volta is an energy mangement mobile application developed using Kotlin.
+It integrates essential CRUD functionality within it.
+The app provides a comprehensive solution for efficient energy control and monitoring.